 But speaking of semantics: based on the underlying definition and the lack of any real differences, unmetered bandwidth as it is currently advertised is in fact the old unlimited bandwidth repackaged in a nicer, perhaps somewhat less deceiving wrapper.

 Now let’s take a look at how things have arrived at this point (unmetered bandwidth I mean).
-As one WHT user (Umbillycord) used to suggest in his signature, the bandwidth allowances have reached such huge dimensions that this bandwidth quotas war starts to make little sense, especially when the whole war is fueled by overselling, rather than decreases in real costs.
+The bandwidth allowances have reached such huge dimensions that this bandwidth quotas war starts to make little sense, especially when the whole war is fueled by overselling, rather than decreases in real costs.

 Instead of increasing the bandwidth each month, in a never ending attempt to either be cheaper than the competition or to simply keep up with it, a person might semi-rationally come to the conclusion of just calling it unlimited/unmetered and be done with it.